“I created an AI assistant for Laravel developers that handles all the boring work.”

 In the screenshot below, we can see it supports Laravel 7, 8, 9, and 10.

-Some people aren’t that patient, though.
+Some people, like me, aren’t that patient, though.

 Luckily, adding Laravel 10 support for a Composer package is most of the time a matter of changing the illuminate/something version constraints in composer.json, because there aren’t many breaking changes between major updates these days: